Cotechino and Braised Beans

 - Place cranberry beans into a large container and cover with several inches of cool water; let stand 8 hours to overnight.
+Watch Now

 - Heat 1 tablespoon olive oil in a Dutch oven over medium-high heat.
 Stir in onion.
 Cook, stirring, until onions are softened and translucent, 6 to 8 minutes.
 Stir in cranberry beans, chicken broth, water, Italian seasoning, bay leaf, red pepper flakes, rosemary, and thyme.
+Watch Now

 - Pierce Cotechino all over with the tip of a knife, then place in broth and beans mixture.
 Bring to a simmer, skimming any foam that accumulates.
 Reduce heat to low; cook until beans are tender, 1 hour.
 Transfer Cotechino to a cutting board; discard string and casing, then slice into 1/4-inch rounds.
+Watch Now

 - Stir Swiss chard into bean and broth mixture.
 Simmer until chard is wilted, 3 to 4 minutes.
 Season with salt and black pepper to taste.

 - Heat 1 tablespoon olive oil in a skillet over medium-high heat.
 Working in batches, cook the Cotechino rounds until crisped and browned, about 1 minute per side.
 Ladle beans into bowls and top with Cotechino rounds.
+Watch Now

 - Editor's Note: